SergioCoboLopez/ELN_Sergio/docs/june_23/week_2.md

 How to solve the problem of scales in Biology?

 **W**
-I read corrections of text by Toni and I incorporated to the oriinal source file.
+I read corrections of text by Toni and I incorporated to the original source file.
 I need to read again and correct if needed.
 I fixed Figure 1 for the subsampling paper.
-I fixed the phase diagram cartoon of the percapfinit paper
+I fixed the phase diagram cartoon of the percapfinit paper.

 Later today:
 **W**